tamojits/myGithubRepo/README.md

 - 👋 Hi, I’m Tamojit
-- 👀 I’m interested in data analytics & programming
+- I am a Data Engineer and Architect by profession
-- 🌱 I’m currently learning data science, data engineering, cloud
+- 👀 My interests are Data Science & Programming

 <!---
 tamojits/tamojits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.